-- 1. The respondent is currently a candidate for county judge in the 1998 election. - 2.
-The respondent filed a campaign treasurer appointment on November 8, 1996, and filed the judicial declaration of intent on November 13, 1997, after receiving notice of this complaint.
+- 1. The respondent is currently a candidate for county court-at-law judge in the 1998 election. - 2.
+The respondent filed a campaign treasurer appointment on April 7, 1997, and filed the judicial declaration of intent on November 24, 1997, after receiving notice of this complaint.
 The respondent made campaign expenditures and accepted campaign contributions before filing the judicial declaration of intent.

-3. The respondent swears that it has always been his desire and intention to fully comply with the campaign finance law.
-The respondent swears that he was unaware of the requirement to file the judicial declaration of intent.
+3. The respondent swears that she was unaware of the requirement to file the judicial declaration of intent and sincerely regrets not filing it timely.